Digital World Acquisition Corp.: Operations

-In September 2022, DWAC secured an extension from shareholders for up to six months for it to perform the TMTG deal.
-This left DWAC shares trading at $24, down from a 2021 high of $175.

-Truth Social

-On February 21, 2022, TMTG released Truth Social, a competitor to platforms such as Twitter, on iOS.
-Truth Social faced staffing issues due to its political associations, and in early April 2022, Reuters reported that the company's head of technology and head of product development had resigned their posts following the network's "troubled" launch.

-After Elon Musk disclosed his large stake in and intent to buy out Twitter in April 2022, holding company DWAC lost 44% of its stock value.
-Matthew Kennedy, a market strategist at Renaissance Capital, said that the buyout was troubling for Digital World as a Musk-owned Twitter would undercut the rationale behind Truth Social's existence.

-On April 22, 2022, Rumble announced that Truth Social had successfully migrated its website and mobile applications to Rumble's cloud infrastructure.

-Legal issues
+In August 2022, DWAC secured shareholder approval for four three-month extensions to close the deal, deferring shareholder meetings until September 8, 2023.
+The firm needed to close the deal by that date, or have 65% of shareholders approve another extension, or face liquidation.
+Shareholders approved a one-year extension on September 5.

+In March 2023, Digital World Acquisition fired its CEO Patrick Orlando.

+DWAC disclosed in an October 2023 regulatory filing that after investors had canceled $467 million of their commitments, the firm would return the remaining $533 million of the $1 billion it had raised.

+On March 22, 2024, DWAC shareholders approved a deal to merge with TMTG.
+Following the vote, the share price closed the day at $36.94 following an open value of $43.92 and a high of $46.70, just prior to the vote.

+Investigation of illegal trading

+On June 29, 2023, three people were arrested on charges that they had illegally traded DWAC based on nonpublic knowledge before the proposed merger was announced in 2021.

-The New York Times reported days after the TMTG deal was announced that the founder of the DWAC SPAC, Miami banker Patrick Orlando, had been discussing the deal with Trump since at least March 2021.
+The founder of the DWAC SPAC, Miami banker Patrick Orlando, had been discussing the deal with Trump since at least March 2021, as The New York Times reported days after the TMTG deal was announced.
+This may have skirted securities laws and stock exchange rules, since SPACs are not allowed to have a target company in mind prior to going public.
 The formation of the SPAC was announced in May 2021 and it was taken public that September.
-The Times reported that by mid-2021, people affiliated with TMTG were telling Wall Street investors that the company was nearing a deal to merge with a SPAC.
-DWAC was not specifically named, but if it was the SPAC in question this may have skirted securities laws and stock exchange rules, since SPACs are not allowed to have a target company in mind prior to going public.
+By mid-2021, people affiliated with TMTG were telling Wall Street investors that the company was nearing a deal to merge with a SPAC.
 Trump and Orlando had initially discussed a deal through another of Orlando's SPACs that was already publicly traded, but it was deemed too small for the Trump deal.
-Some bankers told the Times that because the deal discussions began when the first SPAC was being considered, which would be proper, an argument could be made that discussions did not occur after the SPAC was formed, which would be improper.
+Deal discussions could have been proper when the first SPAC was being considered but improper after the SPAC was formed.
 DWAC stated in three prospectuses that it had not had "any substantive discussions, directly or indirectly, with any business combination target."

-According to Reuters, Orlando's stake in DWAC increased by $420 million from the original $3 million he invested.
+Orlando's stake in DWAC increased by $420 million from the original $3 million he invested.